cloudresiliencelab/symbol-remembrance/README.md

-Files accompanying our paper TITLE
+Files accompanying our paper "Seeing Data Rights: Young Adults’ Understanding of Pictograms and Color Cues for Privacy and Complex Data Practices"